LawWithoutWalls

 LawWithoutWalls (LWOW) is an educational model founded by Professor Michele DeStefano in 2010 and sponsored by The University of Miami School of Law.
-It is a cooperative partnership among more than 30 leading law and business schools in 15 countries and a mix of lawyers, business professionals, entrepreneurs, and venture capitalists from companies around the world.
+It is a cooperative partnership among more than 30 law and business schools in 15 countries and a mix of lawyers, business professionals, entrepreneurs, and venture capitalists from companies around the world.

 LawWithoutWalls is a part-virtual collaboratory which is designed to enable students, academics, and professionals to connect over issues facing the legal profession, solve legal problems, and develop the skills students need to compete in a global marketplace.

 Methodology

-After an exacting vetting process, selected students from participating schools are teamed up with law and business practitioners, entrepreneurs, and academics to identify a real challenge at the intersection of law, business and technology, with the goal to create a viable solution that solves that problem.
+After a selection process, students from participating schools are teamed up with law and business practitioners, entrepreneurs, and academics to identify a real challenge at the intersection of law, business and technology, with the goal to create a viable solution that solves that problem.
 The original LawWithoutWalls collaborative journey was a four month Sprint.
 Teams met in January at a KickOff, an in-person event designed to enhance team building and self-awareness skills.
 After the KickOff, from January to April, LawWithoutWalls participants attended weekly Virtual Thought Leader Sessions.
-A virtual "classroom" wherein experts in law, entrepreneurialism, and business share their multidisciplinary viewpoints on the needed revolutions in legal education and practice and teach professional, business, financial, and entrepreneurial skills.
+A virtual "classroom" wherein experts in law, entrepreneurialism, and business share their multidisciplinary viewpoints on challenges in legal education and practice and teach professional, business, financial, and entrepreneurial skills.
 These Virtual Sessions were conducted through Adobe Connect, and some of the earlier versions of today's virtual meeting platforms.
 Additionally, during this same time period, teams continue to meet virtually to "hack" on their solution, only meeting again in-person in April, where teams tested the viability of bringing their ideas to market by presenting their solution and business plans to a multidisciplinary panel of judges including venture capitalists, such as True Ventures and Tennessee Community Ventures Fund.

-Today, the LawWithoutWalls Sprint is a short, high-impact and intensive 3-day legal hackathon where up to 16 teams collaborate to identify a narrow problem and target audience, create the foundation to a viable solution, and then pitch to the LawWithoutWalls community.
+Today, the LawWithoutWalls Sprint is a 3-day legal hackathon where up to 16 teams collaborate to identify a narrow problem and target audience, create the foundation to a viable solution, and then pitch to the LawWithoutWalls community.
 Sprint teams continue to be diverse, multidisciplinary, intergenerational and cross-cultural.
-Teams are sponsored by corporate legal departments, law firms and law-related companies that want to transform the way they collaborate and problem-solve, create culture and mindset changes among a core group of professionals within the organization and/or with clients, and co-create the foundation of a viable solution to a real challenge.
+Teams are sponsored by corporate legal departments, law firms and law-related companies that want to improve collaboration and problem-solving among professionals within the organization and with clients, and develop solutions to specific challenges.